-Codyze uses the MARK DSL [26] to specify checkable software properties.
+Codyze uses the MARK DSL [29] to specify checkable software properties.
 MARK can model entities and define rules that must hold for the usage of an entity.
 Codyze evaluates MARK rules against provided source code and attest if a rule is adhered to or not.
 Based on the evaluation result from MARK rules, software properties required to fulfil security requirements are validated.

-Currently, Codyze can analyse source code written in C/C++ and Java.
-Moreover, it ships with MARK rules for cryptographic libraries Bouncy Castle for Java and Botan for C++.
-Thus, source code can be checked if cryptographic operations with Bouncy Castle or Botan are properly implemented and thereby attest state-of-the-art cryptography of sufficient strength.
+Currently, Codyze analyses source code written in C/C++ and Java.
+MARK rules cover cryptographic libraries Bouncy Castle for Java and Botan for C++ as well as transport encryption based on Java's secure socket extension (JSSE).
+Thus, source code can be checked if cryptographic operations and transport encryption are properly implemented and thereby attest state-of-the-art cryptography of sufficient strength.